 Assistant Professor, Electrical and Computer Engineering, VolgenauXiang Chen understands machine learning, mobile graphic, mobile application development and system optimization, as well as circuit design, and human-computer interaction.
 Prior his academic career, he interned at Samsung Research America and Microsoft Research Asia, working on mobile display technology, system power optimization, and user interactive application.
 Chen’s current research focuses on mobile computing with deep learning, mobile graphic optimization for VR/AR system, and high performance mobile sensing system.

 Professor, Electrical and Computer Engineering, VolgenauYariv Ephraim received the D.Sc. degree in Electrical Engineering in 1984 from the Technion-Israel Institute of Technology, Haifa, Israel.
 During 1984-1985 he was a Rothschild Post-Doctoral Fellow at the Information Systems Laboratory, Stanford University, Palo Alto, CA. During 1985-1993 he was a Member of Technical Staff at the Information Principles Research Laboratory, AT&T Bell Labs, Murray Hill, NJ.
 In 1991 he joined George Mason University, Fairfax, VA, where he currently is Professor of Electrical and Computer Engineering.
+He received jointly with William J.

 Professor, Electrical and Computer Engineering, VolgenauKrzysztof (Kris) Gaj received the MSc and PhD in Electrical Engineering from Warsaw University of Technology.
 He is a professor in the ECE Department at Mason, where he currently co-directs the Cryptographic Engineering Research Group – CERG - one of the largest and most widely recognized applied-cryptography groups in the United States.
 His major research projects have been devoted to the evaluation of cryptographic algorithms competing to become new American and international standards.